 As well as the myriad of diseases which can spread far and wide, large scale beekeeping actually pushes out native pollinators due to the sheer numbers of honey bees competing for the same resources.

-It is possible to farm bees sustainably and leave enough honey for the bees to get through the Winter but in our capitalist world where profit is king, the temptation to harvest too much honey is always there.
+Unfortunately, in our capitalist driven world where profit is king, the temptation to harvest too much honey is always there.

 Bogus Arguments & Lazy False Equivalence

-There is an article in the Washington Post ranking well in Google (1st position when I last checked) when searching on this subject.
+There is an article in the Washington Post ranking well in Google when searching on this subject.
 You may have read it.
 In this article the author discusses how vegans should not be eating avocados if honey is off the menu.

 The argument goes: because many of our fruits and vegetables are pollinated using a practice known as migratory beekeeping, vegans should avoid all these foods because bees are exploited and often harmed during this process.

-Veganism does not work like this and if the author had any sense, she would’ve maybe looked a bit closer at what most vegans actually believe.
-If she had done this, she would’ve realised her arguments fall apart like a cheap suit under the slightest scrutiny.
-In fact, her article is basically just click-bait.
+Veganism does not work like this and maybe if the author had looked a bit closer at what most vegans actually believe, she would’ve thought again about writing the piece.
+In fact, her article is basically just click-bait in my opinion.

 As far as migratory beekeeping goes, there’s a strong argument for suggesting we wouldn’t even need to engage in the practice if intensive agriculture hadn’t become so pervasive.
 Monoculture creates vast swathes of land devoid of biodiversity and natural pollinators.